supervanya/HealthPoints/README.md

 This software allows user to find out how healthy any food that is (as long as known to USDA).

 ## Long Description
-This web app lets user look up foods and get an indepth insights on how they might impact one's health.
-In order to simplify the rankings of the foods a normalized "Health Index" was developed.
-It takes into account Macro and Micro nutrients of given food product while not reflecting while taking calories out of equation.
-Health Index is a number that can be used to evaluate how healthy a food is relative to other foods.
-Water used as a baseline to be 0 health index.
-Anything above 0 is likely good for human body, anython above 200 could be likely called superfood.
-While foods below 0
+I created a web application that lets user lookup foods and get an instant insight on how food might impact one's health.
+In order to simplify the rankings of the foods, I developed a measure that I called  health points.
+This index takes into account Macro and Micro nutrients of given food product while taking calories out of equation.

+Health Points can be used to evaluate how healthy a food is relative to other foods.
+I used water as a baseline to be 0.
+Foods above 0 are likely good for human body, foods above 200 could be likely called superfood, and foods below 0 are unhealthy.

 ## Getting started